jdevfullstack/PureBasic/README.md

 > - PureBasic added the user-defined data type `structure`.
 This is a very useful data type to manage and organize data.

+## PureBasic Losing The Track
+You might be wondering, PureBasic simply lost the track of software development and that's quite true: more and more software development is becoming web-oriented, at least to some extent.
+There is the tendency, beginners will simply start to learn a language which has a good standing in web development, much like PHP and JavaScript.

+But still, PureBasic is a very good language when you just want to create native apps and PureBasic has a very good working environment.

 ## Subdirectories
 And if you want to read the details of each subdirectory: